gangdong/gangdong.github.io/_posts/2018-06-28-Web-jekyll-pagination.markdown

 ```

 #### Enable pagination
-Add a line to the _config.yml file that specifies how many items should be displayed per page:
+Add a line to the `_config.yml` file that specifies how many items should be displayed per page:
 ```ruby
 paginate: 12
 ```
 The number should be the maximum number of Posts you’d like to be displayed per-page in the generated site.

 Because Jekyll can only support pagination for HTML file so far, does not work from within Markdown files from your Jekyll site.
-Pagination works when called from the HTML file, named index.html, which optionally may reside in and produce pagination from within a subdirectory, via the paginate_path configuration value. <br>
+Pagination works when called from the HTML file, named `index.html`, which optionally may reside in and produce pagination from within a subdirectory, via the paginate_path configuration value. <br>
 You can specify the destination of the pagination pages:
 ```ruby
 paginate_path: "/blog/page:num/"
 ```
-Jekyll will search the /blog/ directory and read in blog/index.html, send it each pagination page and write the output to blog/page:num/, where :num is the pagination page number, starting with 2.
+Jekyll will search the /blog/ directory and read in `blog/index.html`, send it each pagination page and write the output to `blog/page:num/`, where `:num` is the pagination page number, starting with 2.
 For example, if you output 3 pages, if you look at the _site directory, you will find a /blog folder with two subfolders /page2 and /page3 in it.
-Each folder has a index.html file, which contains the contents that need to be displayed.
+Each folder has a `index.html` file, which contains the contents that need to be displayed.

 **Note:** because the pages starts with 2, which means no page1 exists.
 That will require a special handling for the first page when rendering the pages.
 Actually the page1 contents is displayed on the index.html of /blog directory.

 For me, I tried to set the path as below, but failed to load the index.html.
-After I change to "/blog/page:num", it started to work.
+After I change to `/blog/page:num`, it started to work.
 Who can tell what the reason is here?
 ```ruby
 paginate_path: "/page:num/"
 ```